Shino1024/mini-PyRPN/README.md

 # mini-PyRPN
-This is a minimalistic calculator, written in Python.
+This is a minimalistic calculator, written in Python 3.4.
 It takes advantage of the built-in Tkinter library, so the code can be run without installing any additional dependencies.

 # FUNCTIONALITY: